gammu/gammu/docs/manual/smsd/run.rst

 Environment
 -----------

+.. versionadded:: 1.28.0

-program is executed with environment which contains lot of information about the message.
+Program is executed with environment which contains lot of information about the message.
 You can use it together with NULL service (see :ref:`gammu-smsd-null`) to implement completely own processing of messages.